Bowfishing: Bows, arrows, line, reels

-Reels

-Three types of reels are commonly used in bowfishing: Hand-wrap, spincast, and retriever.
+Three types of reels are commonly used in bowfishing: hand-wrap and retriever.
 Hand-wrap reels are the simplest reels; they consist of a circular spool that line is wrapped onto by hand and then secured in a line holding slot.
 When the arrow is shot the line comes free from the line holder and feeds off the spool.
-Fish are caught by pulling the line in hand over hand; hand-wrap reels are the least effective at fighting arrowed fish, but they can be used in conjunction with a float system to shoot and fight large trophy fish.
+Fish are caught by pulling the line in hand over hand.
 Retriever reels have a "bottle" which holds the line in place.
 When shot the line comes out either until the shot goes too far and the line runs out or the hunter pushes down a stopping device which can be used to keep a fish from traveling out too far.
 Some retriever reels have slots cut in them and are known as slotted retriever reels.
 They are more commonly used for alligator, alligator gar, shark and other big game that will take more time to chase down than smaller game fish.